CKnievel/aitee-dataset/README.md

 ## 📄 License

-This dataset is released under the [MIT License](LICENSE).
+This dataset is released under the [Apache 2.0 License](LICENSE).
 You are free to use, modify, and distribute this dataset for academic and commercial purposes.

 ## 📧 Contact